alecandido/madgraph_exam/day2/ex1/README.md

 The plot can be found in the file `me(kt).pdf`, and it has been created by the script `part_a_plot.py`.

+The same dead cone described in the exam sheet is observed.

 ## part (c)

 The instructions for obtaining the `MG5_aMC` results are in the file